Economics of NFTs: The Value of Creator Royalties: General Model

 \textbf{Risk Aversion:} In Section~\ref{sec:riskaversion}, we consider a situation where both the creator and the speculator are risk averse, specifically the creator and the speculator have a mean-variance utility.

-\textbf{Information asymmetry:} In Section~\ref{sec:information_asymmetry}, we consider the situation where the speculator can be better informed regarding the future value of the NFT.
+\textbf{Information Asymmetry:} In Section~\ref{sec:information_asymmetry}, we consider the situation where the speculator can be better informed regarding the future value of the NFT.
 Specifically, he learns the realization of $V$ before he needs to make a decision on purchasing the NFT at time $1$.
 This now gives the speculator an informational advantage over the creator, who only knows the \emph{distribution} of $V$ at the time she chooses $p_0$.

 \textbf{Buyer Heterogeneity:} In Sections~\ref{sec:riskaversion} and \ref{sec:information_asymmetry}, we assume the creator has a single NFT to sell.
-In Section~\ref{sec:price_discrimination}, we consider the situation where the creator has more than one NFT to sell to more than one potential buyer.
+In Section~\ref{sec:price_discrimination}, we consider the situation where the creator has more than one NFT to sell to buyers with heterogeneous valuations.